alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 To make clear what is expected, everyone participating in activities associated with the Turing Way project is required to conform to this Code of Conduct.
 This Code of Conduct applies to all spaces managed by the Turing Way project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

-The co lead-investigator of _The Turing Way_ - Dr. Martin O'Reilly and Dr. Malvika Sharan - are responsible for enforcing the Code of Conduct.
+The co lead-investigator of _The Turing Way_ - Dr. Martin O'Reilly and Dr. Kirstie Whitaker - are responsible for enforcing the Code of Conduct.
 They can be contacted by [theturingway@gmail.com](mailto:theturingway@gmail.com).
-Please note that Kirstie is on Maternity leave for the rest of 2022, therefore your emails will be handled by Malvika (you can directly contact her by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk)).
+Please note that Kirstie is on Maternity leave for the rest of 2022, therefore your emails will be handled by Malvika (you can directly contact her by emailing [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk)).
 If you prefer not to contact the project leads, you may also contact [Anna Krystalli](mailto:a.krystalli@sheffield.ac.uk), who is our ombudsperson.

 Reports may be reviewed by other members of the core development team, unless there is a conflict of interest, and will be kept confidential.